Navyavenkat/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor

 ## AIM:
-To interface an FSR(force sensitive resistor) and scale the output voltage obtained to pressure applied
+To measure the distance of the given obstacle using ultrasonic sensor(HC-SR04)
 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04
 2. 1 KΩ resistor